 Located at 51 Charter Street, it opened in 1637 and contains the graves of several historical figures, such as Judge John Hathorne, and Governor Simon Bradstreet.

 Several women, such as Mary Corey, who were wrongfully hanged during the Salem Witch Trials are also buried at The Old Burying Point.

 Given its historical significance, there is a small house on site that includes a gift shop and exhibits so you can learn more about its history.

 They also hosts events from time to time, so be sure to check out their website linked below.

-Another spot to pay your respects to the women and men who lost their lives to the hysteria of the Salem Witch trials is Proctor’s Ledge Memorial.
+Another spot to pay your respects to the people who lost their lives to the hysteria of the Salem Witch Trials is Proctor’s Ledge Memorial at 7 Pope Street.

-Proctor’s Ledge is the actual site where the 20 women and men accused of witchcraft were hanged or executed.
+Proctor’s Ledge is the actual site where the 20 people accused of witchcraft were hanged or executed.